 Did you know the IRS is nice?
 It must sound as strange to read as it is to write.
 But in this one instance the IRS does a very nice thing for the loved ones of a person who passes away: There is a step-up in cost basis for all assets included in the decedent’s estate.

 The easier way to understand it is that if the person who dies owns something, capital gains is effectively wiped out.
 That’s right, capital gain tax will be zeroed out as of the day the person died.

-Even better is that for married couples in New Mexico and Arizona, the same thing happens when we lose our spouse – the entire estate (all of our assets) are “stepped-up”.
-This is because the IRS treats community property differently than separate property (Arizona and New Mexico are two of the nine community property states in the country).
+Even better is that for married couples in Arizona, the same thing happens when we lose our spouse – the entire estate (all of our assets) are “stepped-up”.
+This is because the IRS treats community property differently than separate property (Arizona are two of the nine community property states in the country).